 Attack Surface: Emails, Social Engineering, and Insiders

 Thankfully email attacks are only successful with about 4% of employees, while 80% are able to spot a phishing email.
 Now keep in mind this is regarding negligent insiders, what about employees who have malicious intent?
-If an employee knows their company doesn’t monitors emails it makes an effort of sabotage or espionage that much easier.
-All it would take is for the malicious employee to have malware sent to them and release it on the company network, which can make a backdoor or whatever they want.
+If an employee knows their company doesn’t monitor emails it makes an effort of sabotage or espionage that much easier.
+All it would take is for the malicious employee to have malware sent to them and release it on the company network, which can make a backdoor into the company.

 Social engineering, the use of deception to manipulate people, is used when an external party wants to gain access to sensitive data through a negligent insider.
 However, when there is an insider threat there is no deception required since the cyber attackers have an insider already.
 Email becomes one of the most easiest access points in a company’s attack surface to cause major damage.
 All it requires is the download of one malicious file.
 Even amatuar cyber attackers can achieve a successful attack if someone opens a malicious file.